paritytech/substrate/frame/nfts-royalty/README.md

 ### Terminology
 * Recipients:  List of accounts that the royalty will go to and its correspondent percentage of the royalties.
 * Recipient Admin:  Account admin of the royalty, the one that can transfer or remove the royalty.
-* Collection Royalty Deposit: The amount of funds that must be reserved for storing a collection's royalty.
 * Item Royalty Deposit: The amount of funds that must be reserved for storing an item's royalty.
 ### Permissionless dispatchables

-* `set_collection_royalty`: Set the royalty for an existing NFT collection by placing a deposit.
 * `set_item_royalty`: Set the royalty for an existing NFT item by placing a deposit.
-* `transfer_collection_royalty_recipient`: Set the `royalty_admin` of a collection to another account.
 * `transfer_item_royalty_recipient`: Set the `royalty_admin` of a collection to another account.
 * `buy`: Buy an NFT item if it's up for sale and pays the royalty associated to it.
-* `remove_collection_royalty`: Remove the royalty associated to an NFT collection only if the NFT collection no longer exists.
 * `remove_item_royalty`: Remove the royalty associated to an NFT item only if the item no longer exists.

 ## Related Modules